 Yes, there will be plenty of sceptics out there who still believe that dinner should be the focal point.
 Yes, I have also learnt to stop wasting my time convincing others of my beliefs, and instead allowing them the luxury of believing what they want, and allowing myself the luxury of not caring.

-I am not saying that we have stopped going out to dinner all together; I am just saying that we aren’t doing it as the only option to socialise.
+I am not saying that we have stopped going out to dinner altogether; I am just saying that we aren’t doing it as the only option to socialise.
 Making food as a focal point (for me) can cause unnecessary overeating, or eating on occasions when I am not hungry.

 I wonder if my children take on the same values I am now trying to instil in them or will the next generation have a new subtle way of doing things or will it be the same where life revolves around food?

 You may also like… One year on from the Camino De Santiago Walk